egov-moldova/egov4dev/docs/guides/mpass/integration-tests.md

 ﻿# Integration tests

 This page consolidates developer-focused test scenarios for MPass integrations.
-It is structured for engineering teams to verify functionality and security without managerial “Pass/Fail” phrasing.
-Each scenario lists prerequisites, steps, expected outcome, and verification points.

 Tip: Keep production traffic clean.
-Run these tests only against the testing environment.
+Run these tests only against the testing environment, and when you are ready to move to production, re-run critical tests there.

 - Testing SSO URL: https://mpass.staging.egov.md/login/saml
 - Testing SLO URL: https://mpass.staging.egov.md/logout/saml